Support Us

 Trading Journeys: Part Two

-If boats aren’t your thing, and you like a more measured pace, keep your eyes open for Alice Francis is travelling with her horse who are making a three day trip to Wigtown from Auchencairn.
+If boats aren’t your thing, and you like a more measured pace, keep your eyes open for Alice Francis, who is travelling with her horse and making a three-day trip to Wigtown from Auchencairn.

-As they travel Alice will be creating a standard that will form the head of the Wigtown Trading Journey’s procession that will take place on Saturday afternoon.
-She will also be recounting the story of Billy Marshall, who supposedly had lived 120 years in southern Scotland and always claimed to be the “King of the Gypsies”.
-He was ,also, referred to as the “Caird of Barullion”.
-Caird (a skilled gypsy) referring to ceardon (a skilled worker who practices some trade or handicraft).
-Barullion is the name of a range of hills in the county of Wigtonshire in the council area of Dummfries-Galloway, in southern Scotland.
-Another so-called title of his was “King of the Randies”.
-The word Randies in this context may be referring to a type of macho, virile, man that despised all rule and authority.
+As they travel, Alice will be creating a standard that will form the head of the Wigtown Trading Journey’s procession that will take place on Saturday afternoon.
+She will also be recounting the story of Billy Marshall, who supposedly lived for 120 years in southern Scotland and always claimed to be the “King of the Gypsies.”
+He was also referred to as the “Caird of Barullion.”
+Caird refers to a skilled gypsy, and it originates from ceardon, meaning a skilled worker who practices some trade or handicraft.
+Barullion is the name of a range of hills in the county of Wigtownshire in the council area of Dumfries and Galloway in southern Scotland.
+Another so-called title of his was “King of the Randies.”
+The word “Randies” in this context may refer to a type of macho, virile man who despised all rule and authority.

 Billy Marshall is buried in Kirkcudbright, and his grave features the curious crossed spoons on the reverse.

-The crossed spoons possibly may represent a wish for his people that they may never go hungry, for the coins at his grave site may have been left there with a goodluck wish, but originally they were left there for a poor travelling gypsy to be able to buy another meal.
-The spoons probably represent horn spoons, which have been popular in Europe and Scandinavia as far back as medieval times, being, also popular with the Vikings.
-Horn spoon making has been a tradition among gypsies since the 1600’s, and possibly had been a labor of love for Billy Marshall.
+The crossed spoons may possibly represent a wish for his people that they may never go hungry, while the coins at his gravesite might have been left with a good luck wish.
+Originally, they were left for a poor travelling gypsy to be able to buy another meal.
+The spoons probably represent horn spoons, which have been popular in Europe and Scandinavia as far back as medieval times and were also popular with the Vikings.
+Horn spoon making has been a tradition among gypsies since the 1600s and possibly had been a labour of love for Billy Marshall.

 Categories